Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 1/27/2019

+My studies into linear algebgra have taken me to a threshold beyond which I do not know if I can cross at this junction.
+It is the field of minimum spanning trees and the optimizations on the algorithsm required to find them in a time-efficient way.
+I'm referring to the problem on CodeSignal called HierarchiesCount, which is fundamentally a Spanning Tree counting problem, with the goal being to count them in the most optimal way possible.
+I found a suboptimal but correct implementation, but the optimization appears to require a certain amount of linear algebra, so the best I can do is walk myself step-by-step through the optimal solution of someone else's, understand how the code works, and try to understand the details of the linear algebra being implemented.
+This was quite a project even to arrive the knowledge of what was required to solve the problem, but now I am relieved.

+At this point, I am satisfied with the work laid out before me to complete at A/a: students need jobs, and they need people to help them get the jobs, correct their projects, etc. At the same time, it's time for me to set a new goal for my life in software engineering.
+The task should be coding-based, I'm not trying to become a mathematician, and I'm not trying to become a piano virtuoso, I'm not trying to become a neuroscientist, and I'm not trying to quit life and run off to another country or something crazy like that.
+At the very least, I want to bring my skills to the next level, on the level of elegance and cleanliness as the super mario game I saw recently, or the gravity simulator, or the clone of robinhood that I saw.
+These projects are stellar, and I should be there at that level with a new portfolio project.

+Certain things make me think more deeply about my real interests.
+Take for example, web flow.
+I have to try out webflow, because this tool could automate front end development, at least to a certain point.
+I wouldn't be surprised to hear about it, and Joe R.'s plans to automate web development too.
+There's a lot happening, and more will keep happening.
+What will be my role in it?
+What would be left are engineers who know how to handle the data, to get it organized and get the answers from it.

 ## 1/25/2019

 I have successfully relocated back to SF and started a full-time position as a Technical Career Coach at A/a.
 The next step is to leave my mark on A/a and continue to pursue what is next in my adventure as a software engineer.
 I'm not sure if this means finishing the algorithm curriculum or starting an open source project, but I want to stick with one thing and go from there, moving forward into the next stages software engineering.